 25. What is a further development stemming mainly from our aging population that is a significant increase in popularity?

-26. Because these services typically are provided after an acute episode of hospitalization, good what is critical?
+Because these services typically are provided after an acute episode of hospitalization.

-27. What is the most common respiratory care service provided in these alternative settings?
+27. What are the most common respiratory care services provided in alternative settings?

 Continuous oxygen therapy, long-term MV, aerosol drug administration, airway care, sleep apnea treatment, sleep/apnea home monitoring, and pulmonary rehabilitation.

-28. What is one of the main goals of the Respiratory Therapist in alternative settings?
+28. What is one of the main goals of respiratory therapists in alternative settings?

 Educating the patient, family, and caregivers on the safe and effective use of such equipment.